-What makes Rotterdam stand out is that there are a lot of cultural activities in the summer, such as the free Metropolis music festival, the legendary North Sea Jazz Festival and countless of other great urban festivals.
+What makes Rotterdam stand out is that there are many cultural activities in the summer, such as the free Metropolis music festival, the legendary North Sea Jazz Festival, and countless other great urban festivals.

 Recommended by Lisanne from Chapter Travel

 13. Lisbon, Portugal